swcarpentry/make-novice/_episodes/02-makefiles.md

 {: .output}

 We can add a similar command to create all the data files.
-We can put this at the top of our Makefile so that it is the [default target]({{ page.root }}/reference.html#default-target), which is executed by default if no target is given to the `make` command:
+We can put this as the first target at the top of our Makefile so that it is the [default target]({{ page.root }}/reference.html#default-target), which is executed by default if no target is given to the `make` command: